hamidreza-s/hamidreza-s.github.io/_drafts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 +----------------------------------+      +----------------------------------+
 ```

-* **PCB**: Process Control Block holds some information about the process such as its identifier (PID) in Process Table, current status (running, waiting), its registered name, the initial and current call.
-Also PCB holds some pointers to incoming messages which is a *Linked List* and is stored by value in heap.
+* **PCB**: Process Control Block holds some information about the process such as its identifier (PID) in Process Table, current status (running, waiting), its registered name, the initial and current call, and also PCB holds some pointers to incoming messages which are members of a *Linked List* that is stored in heap.

 * **Stack**: It is a downward growing memory area which holds incoming and outgoing parameters, return addresses, local variables and temporary spaces for evaluating expressions.